 Ngong Hills

-The Ngong Hills’ proximity to Nairobi, about 22km southwest of the city, makes it a very popular weekend destination for visitors from all over the country, including school groups.
-Some come to take walks while others picnic or worship on the hills.
-Professional and amateur runners will also be found in the morning hours jogging up and down the steep slopes.
+The Ngong Hills’ proximity to Nairobi, 22km southwest of the city, makes it a very popular weekend destination for visitors from all over the country.
+Some come for walks while others picnic or worship on the hills.
+Professional and amateur runners will also be found in the morning jogging up and down the steep slopes.

-The highest peak on the knuckle-shaped Ngong hills is at 2460m above sea level, and the whole mountain range is a gazetted forest reserve covering an area of over 21,000 sq km.
+The whole mountain range is a gazetted forest reserve covering an area of over 21,000 sq km, with the highest peak on the knuckle-shaped Ngong hills at 2460m above sea level.

 Route Description

-The hike up Ngong Hills starts from Ngong town at the northern foot of the hills 1961m above sea level, and traverses the whole range to the southern end at Kona Baridi.
+The hiking trail on the Ngong Hills starts from Ngong town at the northern foot of the hills 1961m above sea level, and traverses the top edge of the range to the southern end at Kona Baridi.
 This takes about 4 to 5 hour to complete, depending on fitness levels.
-The first kilometer from Ngong Police Station is a gradual ascent through human settlements until you get to a barrier indicating the start of the Ngong Hills forest reserve.
+The first 2 kilometers from Ngong Police Station are a gradual ascent through human settlements until you get to a Kenya Forest Service (KFS) barrier indicating the start of the Ngong Hills forest reserve.
 From here on, you go past a wind farm, before climbing the first steep hill leading to an area populated with Radio repeater station masts.

 The trail thins out and descents into a trough before you climb the next steep hill.
 Just when you think the worst is over, the rolling hills seem to keep popping up, with each taking its toll on you.
 Thankfully, the views all round are magnificent, making the effort worthwhile.
 On a lucky day, you are likely to encounter buffalos around the fourth hill, on account of the abundant bushes at these higher altitudes on the range.
 To your right is a fantastic view of the Great Rift Valley, while on the far left is a view of the City of Nairobi.